gauravathreya/gauravathreya.github.io/_pages/projects.md

 </div>

-The aim of this project was to gain an understanding of the theory of stochastic processes.
+The aim of this reading project was to gain an understanding of the theory of stochastic processes.
 My motivation to study these topics came from a desire to understand probabilistic models of biological evolution.
-I began from the prototypical example of a discrete stochastic process - the simple random walk on $$\mathbb{Z}$$.
-After studying it in some detail, I proceeded to study processes that take place over continuous time and in continuous space, and with different dependence-structures on the past.
-In particular, I learnt about discrete-time Markov chains, continuous-time Markov chains, with some notable examples being birth-death processes and branching processes.
-Then I learnt about the construction and properties of Brownian motion, with a focus on the zero set and recurrence-transience results.
-For the last part of the project, I began learning about martingales and stochastic integration.
+We began with the prototypical example of a discrete stochastic process - the simple random walk on $$\mathbb{Z}$$.
+After studying it in some detail, we proceeded to study processes that take place over continuous time and in continuous space, and with different dependence-structures on the past.
+In particular, I studied discrete-time Markov chains, continuous-time Markov chains, with birth-death processes and branching processes in detail.
+We then moved on to the construction and properties of Brownian motion, with a focus on the zero set and recurrence-transience results.
+We ended with an elementary introduction to martingales and stochastic integration.

 This project introduced me to multiple results and ideas that I found interesting.
 Some that I particularly liked are the fractal nature of the zero set of Brownian motion, the Polya recurrence theorem, and its counterpart for Brownian motion.
-There are also several results relating to the simple random walk - such as the arc sine law and the formula for the probability of $r$ changes of sign - that show how intuition and the central limit theorem do not correspond to reality when waiting times are large and fluctuations are present.
-Another idea that I thought was interesting was that the discrete versions of the processes were fundamental to understanding the continuous versions - both with the notion of embedded Markov chains and the construction of Brownian motion from discrete random walks.
-To learn more about these topics, I am taking advanced undergraduate courses on measure theory and integration, measure-theoretic probability, and stochastic processes over the next two semesters.
+There are also several results relating to the simple random walk - such as the arc sine law and the formula for the probability of $$r$$ changes of sign - that show how intuition and the central limit theorem do not correspond to reality when waiting times are large and fluctuations are present.
+To learn more about these topics, I am taking advanced undergraduate courses on measure theory and integration, probability theory, and stochastic processes over the next two semesters.

-The books that I consulted for this project are as follows.
+The books consulted for this project are as follows.
 For the parts relating to random walks, I used <i> An introduction to probability theory and its applications, Volume 1 </i> by William Feller.
 For the rest of the project, I used <i> Introduction to Stochastic Processes </i> by Greg Lawler and <i> Brownian Motion </i> by Peter M&ouml;rters and Yuval Peres.

 <b> <font size="5">
 A Subgraph Mining Approach to Detecting Structural Motifs in Local Environments